-The work of interior decorator Alex Papachristidis has been described as a dynamic fusion of the modern and eclectic with the luxurious and traditional.
-Editors, designers and clients alike use the word “fresh” to define his approach, his color palette, and the delightful details that make even a small room sizzle with style.
+The work of interior decorator Alex Papachristidis has been described as thoughtful, personal, sophisticated and eclectic.
+Having mastered the skill of fusing modern and traditional elements, editors, designers and clients’ alike use the word “fresh” to define his elegant approach, color palette, and the delightful details that make even a small room sizzle with style.
 Mario Buatta calls Alex Papachristidis “one of today’s eminent tastemakers.
 Known for arresting, elegant interiors that meld classical motifs with a modern perspective and sophisticated details.”

 Today, Papachristidis’ interiors can be found all over the world from Manhattan, the Hamptons, Philadelphia, Los Angeles, Connecticut, New Hampshire, Florida, Texas and Colorado—to London and Saudi Arabia.

 Unlike some designers, Papachristidis welcomes his clients’ ideas.
 “Often the most interesting projects are the ones in which a savvy client is intimately involved,” he says.
-A perfectionist, he likes to see a project through to its smallest details—from the finials on lamps to custom made linens and couture tissue holders.
+A perfectionist, he likes to see a project through to its smallest details—from hand painted dishes, to custom made linens, blotters and couture tissue holders.

 “The greatest pleasure for me,” says Papachristidis, “is when clients tell me that we’ve made their home into ‘an exquisite backdrop,’ a place to live, enjoy, and entertain.”
 Papachristidis believes that a great interior should be beautiful and usable, and each room in a home created for living.